JustinTimperio/gdelt-diff/README.md

 _NOTE: This script is designed for large servers with a MINIMUM +1TB OS Drive, +10TB of storage, and +250GB of RAM._
 Additionally this script assumes you are not a pleb and are using Arch Linux.

+1. Ensure that you have a pre-existing directory of GDELT files placed in folders orginized by Year then Month. (/2009/05/) While it is possible for the diff process to download and orginize the entire stream, it is NOT advised due to the tremedous disksize required for the os drive.
+It is possible though to update well over a 200k files including any missing files.
-1. `sudo mkdir /var/app && sudo chmod 777 /var/app`
+2. `sudo mkdir /var/app && sudo chmod 777 /var/app`
-2. `cd /var/app && git clone https://github.com/JustinTimperio/gdelt-diff.git`
+3. `cd /var/app && git clone https://github.com/JustinTimperio/gdelt-diff.git`
-3. `sudo python3 /var/app/gdelt-diff/core/gdelt_diff-v2.py -i -d`
+4. `sudo python3 /var/app/gdelt-diff/core/gdelt_diff-v2.py -i -d`
-4. After the download is complete, be sure to start the freshly enabled systemd.timers placed in /etc/systemd.
+5. After the download is complete, be sure to start the freshly enabled systemd.timers placed in /etc/systemd.
 5. `sudo systemctl start gdelt-dif.timer gdelt-live.timer`